Forgot Password

 Jomolhari trek Bhutan mountain view

 The Jomolhari Trek in Bhutan takes you close to Mount Jomolhari, one of the most sacred peaks in the country.
-It offers dramatic landscapes and cultural encounters with remote villages.
+It is one of the most iconic high-altitude adventures, known for its dramatic mountain scenery and rich cultural encounters.
+Starting from Paro, the trail gradually ascends through forests, alpine meadows, and remote villages toward the base of the sacred Mount Jomolhari.

 • Duration: 7–9 days